Dictator: Modern era

 As late as the second half of the 19th century, the term dictator had occasional positive implications.
 For example, during the Hungarian Revolution of 1848, the national leader Lajos Kossuth was often referred to as dictator, without any negative connotations, by his supporters and detractors alike, although his official title was that of regent-president.
-When creating a provisional executive in Sicily during the Expedition of the Thousand in 1860, Giuseppe Garibaldi officially assumed the title of "dictator" (see Dictatorship of Garibaldi).
+When creating a provisional executive in Sicily during the Expedition of the Thousand in 1860, Giuseppe Garibaldi officially assumed the title of "dictator".
 Shortly afterwards, during the 1863 January uprising in Poland, "Dictator" was also the official title of four leaders, the first being Ludwik Mierosławski.

-Teodoro Obiang Nguema Mbasogo of Equatorial Guinea is Africa's longest serving dictator.
+Teodoro Obiang Nguema Mbasogo of Equatorial Guinea, having served since 1979, is the longest-serving living dictator.

 Past that time, however, the term dictator assumed an invariably negative connotation.
 In popular usage, a dictatorship is often associated with brutality and oppression.
 As a result, it is often also used as a term of abuse against political opponents.
 Many dictators create a cult of personality around themselves and they have also come to grant themselves increasingly grandiloquent titles and honours.
-For instance, Idi Amin Dada, who had been a British army lieutenant prior to Uganda's independence from Britain in October 1962, subsequently styled himself "His Excellency, President for Life, Field Marshal Al Hadji Doctor Idi Amin Dada, VC, DSO, MC, Conqueror of the British Empire in Africa in General and Uganda in Particular".
+For instance, Idi Amin, who had served in the King's African Rifles prior to Ugandan independence from Britain in 1962, subsequently styled himself "His Excellency, President for Life, Field Marshal Al Hadji Doctor Idi Amin Dada, VC, DSO, MC, Conqueror of the British Empire in Africa in General and Uganda in Particular".
 In the movie The Great Dictator (1940), Charlie Chaplin satirized not only Adolf Hitler but the institution of dictatorship itself.